SimCoderYoutube/twitterClone/README.md

 Currently the project has the following features:
   * flutter boilerplate
   * Auth system
+  * post tweets with text

 Comming in the future:
   * Redesign
-  * post tweets with image and text
+  * post tweets with image
     * Take pictures directly in app
     * Choose from gallery
   * Profile page